 Federal pension law requires multiemployer pension plans, including the Laborers National Pension Fund, to distribute this annual notice in a particular format set by Department of Labor regulations.
-The information included in the notice, as required, does not necessarily show the condition of the Pension Fund at the present time (April 2019).
-During 2017, the Board of Trustees adopted a Funding Rehabilitation Plan (FRP) to restore the Pension Fund's funding to its traditionally solid condition over the next 10 years so that pensions will continue to be paid for many decades to come.
-The FRP is designed to increase the Pension Fund's income and reduce its liabilities by requiring increases in employer contribution rates and adjustments in benefits.
-Indications are that, despite challenging investment markets in 2018, the Pension Fund remains on track under the FRP.
+As required by law, the information included in the notice relates to last year (2019) and does not does not necessarily show the condition of the Pension Fund at the present time (April 2020).
 The reference to the "Plan" in the Government-required information below means the Pension Fund.